 Check out our careers events

-In addition to your subject knowledge, the degree equips you with key employability skills such as:
+In addition to your subject knowledge your politics/international relations degree equips you with key skills valued by employers:

 Approximately one third of large recruiter opportunities are filled by graduates who have already worked for the organisations through internships or placements.

 Gaining relevant experience during studies has an increasing impact on a graduates' success in the recruitment process.
 Our graduates continued to be successful in sourcing professional, well-paid positions in major companies and organisations.

 The table below lists a range of employers where our politics and international relations are now working.

 Our graduates secured professional positions across a diverse range of employment sectors, but the key sectors of employment for our graduates are: